hanselcarter/form-be/README.md

 After deployment completes, the CDK will output the API Gateway URL where your application is hosted.
 It will look something like:
 `https://xxxxxxxxxx.execute-api.us-east-1.amazonaws.com/prod/`

+### Connecting with Front-End Applications

+**Important:** If you deploy this API yourself, you'll need to update any front-end applications to use your new API Gateway URL.
+Look for API configuration files in your front-end code and replace the existing API URL with your newly deployed endpoint.

+For example, if your front-end is deployed at `https://dhpbb0hg9mvh1.cloudfront.net`, you'll need to update the API base URL in that application to point to your new API Gateway URL.

 ### Testing the Deployed API

 The test-auth-local.http file includes endpoints for both local and production environments.
 Replace the production URL with your actual deployed API URL if needed.